eugene-eeo/noterender/README.rst

 Because this is largely made for my own use, it requires that you already have Open Sans on your machine for the rendered notes to look acceptable.
-Internally this project hitchhikes:
+Internally this project hitchhikes KaTeX_, markdown2_, docopt_, chevron_, and path.py_.

-- KaTeX_
-- markdown2_
-- docopt_
-- chevron_
-- path.py_

 todo
 ----